-For Acquisition Projects, once an applicant has met the conditions for disbursement of funds, funding will be deposited into an escrow account.
+For acquisition projects, once an applicant has met the conditions for disbursement of funds as set forth in the executed matching grant agreement, funding will be deposited into an escrow account.
 This typically occurs prior to purchase; however, in certain cases, Ag + Open Space may reimburse the applicant for property acquisition.
-In most cases, the acquisition is completed in a single escrow in which the applicant takes fee title to the property and conveys a conservation easement to Ag + Open Space.
+In most cases, the acquisition is completed in a single escrow in which the applicant takes fee title to the property while also conveying a conservation easement to Ag + Open Space.
 Applicants are responsible for opening an escrow account, and Ag + Open Space and the applicant each prepare their own escrow instructions.
-Through escrow, the applicant retains title policy insurance for the fee interest and Ag + Open Space retains title policy insurance for the conservation easement interest.